ClickCease Real-Time Bidding Advertising: How RTB Works & Benefits | Camphouse

 One of the challenges in RTB is the potential for ad fraud, where fraudulent impressions or clicks are generated to inflate performance metrics.
 This can lead to wasted ad spend and reduced ROI for advertisers.

-Ad fraud is a significant issue in the programmatic space, with experts predicting it could drain over $170 billion from digital ad spending by 2028 if left unchecked.
 Because RTB happens automatically, it can be vulnerable to dishonest actions like fake views and clicks.
 Without effective fraud detection and prevention measures, advertisers risk losing substantial portions of their ad budgets to fraudulent activities.

 Privacy Concerns